 Jigglypuff Training Tips

-- Primary damage-racking moves: jab, forward tilt, down tilt, and Pound.
+- Primary damage-racking moves: jab, forward tilt, down tilt, and side special.
 Jigglypuff’s jab, forward tilt, and down tilt are its fastest moves and are very effective at racking up quick damage.
 Alongside these three attacks, Pound is a quick and powerful option that can break shields.

 - Primary KO moves: forward smash and up smash.
 Jigglypuff’s smash attacks are moderately fast and can KO at realistic percentages.
 Edgeguard with forward smash, and use up smash as an aerial punish.
 Keep in mind that up smash is most powerful if the back of Jigglypuff’s head connects with an opponent.

-- Moves to avoid: down smash, Rollout, Sing, and Leaping Rest.
+- Moves to avoid: down smash, neutral special, up special, and down special.
 Jigglypuff’s Rollout brings it no notable benefit and leaves it vulnerable to attack.
 The same goes for Sing and Rest – both are difficult to land and are not beneficial if they do hit.
 Jigglypuff’s down smash is not as effective as its other two smash attacks.
 Refrain from using down smash so that your amiibo prioritizes its forward and up smashes instead.

 Your Amiibo’s Match Experience